rethinkdb/horizon-docs/permissions.md

 validator = "VALIDATOR_FUNCTION"
 ```

-The values of the fields are as follows:

 * `GROUP_NAME` is the name of a [user group][users] to which the rule should apply.
 * `RULE_NAME` is an arbitrary name to identify the rule.
 * `QUERY_TEMPLATE` must be a string that described the Horizon query that the rule applies to.
 See the section on [Query templates](#templates) for details.